bbrtj/hackathon-gold-rush/README.md

 *Recommended skill level:* Intermediate.
 Likely too hard for beginners to have fun.

-*Recommended solving time:* no less than two hours.
+*Recommended solving time:* no less than three to four hours, as this is the time it took the author to write the reference perl bot implementation.
 Since the goal is not a simple matter of solving a puzzle, it can be back and forth battle who has the better algorithm with live preview of current leaders.

 ### Configuration